squid-cache/squid-cache.github.io/Translations.rst

 ## || Turkish || tr || Umut Çinar ||
 || Others || || '''Unverified''', If you are familiar with any of these or other languages, please volunteer.
 It is a short spare-time activity taking only a few minutes in the occasional week.
 Without a moderator we cannot fix any bad language errors. ||

-# == Why?
-Squid already has translated error pages ==
-#
-# Older Squid releases are provided with a fixed set of pre-translated pages which have been
-# gathered from many contributors over a long period.
-These pages naturally have a mixed set
-# of HTML standards (mostly obsolete or deprecated) and an ever more mixed amount of
-# information available.
-The format tags (%) for embedding details about the error have not
-# always been kept in the right places, and have changed in various releases.
-#
-# This project brings all the error pages into an easily maintained structure for translation
-# and future upgrades.
-The commonly used .PO/.POT translation format has been chosen for the
-# dictionaries due to the wide existing community support and tools.
-They also allow
-# automated translation from a single set of template files which can be easily updated.

 == How can I contribute? ==

 === Suggest a translation fix ===